-- The web server receives the request, processes whatever files needs to be processed and sends back a copy of the website you want to view.
+- The web server receives the request, processes whatever files need to be processed and sends back a copy of the website you want to view.
 Using the information included in your request packet, the web server sends the website files back to your ISP.

 - Your ISP receives the files, notes that they are a response to your request, and delivers the files to your browser.